swinslow/spdx-cookbook/1-intro.md

 ## SPDX

+**SPDX** is the Software Package Data Exchange project.
+The goal of SPDX is to create a set of data exchange standards that enable companies and organizations to share human-readable and machine-processable software package metadata to facilitate software supply chain processes.

-**SPDX** is the Software Package Data Exchange.
-It is an open standard for the communication of **software bill of material** information among individuals, organizations and tools, in a manner that is both machine-readable and human-readable.
+SPDX is an open standard for the communication of **software bill of material** information among individuals, organizations and tools.

 SPDX is an open source project organized within The Linux Foundation.
 SPDX and Software Package Data Exchange are registered trademarks of The Linux